kshedden/case_studies/stats504/writing_assignments.md

 (after dropping out of the course, the student will not take any more quizzes).
 It is expected that $q_j$ is increasing in $j$ and the probability of not dropping out at all is $0.5$.

+5. (March 23rd) Write a memo based on your analysis of the Plantnet data.